 }

 When this happens, the returned data is of type JSON.
-So, we can get it with the following if statement:
+So, we can get it and convert it to a JSON variable doc as follows:

 }